atarazana/gramola-operator/part-2-2.md

 ![Gramola Operator New AppService](./images/openshift-gramola-new-appservice.png)

 Filling the form and creating the object.
-Have a look to the different attributes, make sure that if you play with `Platform` you select `openshift` before clicking on
+Have a look to the different attributes, make sure that if you play with `Platform` you select `openshift` before clicking on `Create`.

 ![Gramola Operator Filling Form](./images/openshift-gramola-filling-form.png)